-- (iv) Public Housing Pool.
-Applicants for a reservation from the Public Housing Pool must submit a letter from the local public housing authority certifying that the project is sponsored by such local public housing authority. - (v) Rural Development Pool: Applicants for a reservation from the Rural Development Pool must submit a letter from RD that project is within a Rural Development Priority Area. - D. General Pools by Congressional District.
-Any balance remaining in the Subpools of a Congressional District (other than the qualified non-profit Sub-pool) will be transferred to Congressional District's Sub-pool to be reserved to applications in their rank order.
-The balances remaining in each Congressional District pool (other than the qualified non-profit pool) will be transferred to the Agency's General Pool for reservation to qualifying applications in their ranking order until all Tax Credits have been reserved.
+D. General Pools by Congressional District.
+Any balance remaining in the Subpools of a Congressional District will be transferred to the Congressional District General Subpool to be reserved to applications in their rank order.
+The balances remaining in each Congressional District General Sub-pool and the Statewide Qualified Non-Profit/CHDO Pool will be transferred to the Agency's Statewide General Pool for reservation to qualifying applications in their ranking order until all Tax Credits have been reserved.